Is Your Breakfast Making or Breaking Your Health?

 Breakfast got its name because you’re quite literally breaking the fast that began after dinner the night before by eating the first meal of the day when you awaken.
 Which is why, obviously, breakfast should be treated as a celebration every day, not just during National Breakfast Month.
 Because it’s the tastiest and prettiest meal of the day (if you’re doing it right).

 No matter how much you might love breakfast, some people just can’t manage to work a full-course, five-star meal into their morning schedule.
-Which then results in you getting hangry (
+Which then results in you getting hangry (what happens when no breakfast meets morning alarms), and nobody wants that.

 The fun part about breakfast though, is that you don’t have to wake up an hour in advance to put together a meal that’s fit for a king.
 It’s so much simpler than you ever imagined to make your mornings better and brighter with an awesome breakfast.